EABelle/observatorio-PyME-answer-backend/README.md

   ```
   ***name** field is mandatory

-- `POST /articles`
+- `POST /polls`

-  Creates a new article
+  Creates a new poll

   - body:
   ```typescript